askeksa/dart2wasm_prototype/pkg/kernel/binary.md

   // within the function for use as a self-reference.
   // Some of the fields in the variable are redundant, but its presence here
   // simplifies the rule for variable indexing.
-  VariableDeclaration variable;
+  VariableDeclarationPlain variable;
   FunctionNode function;
 }

+enum Nullability { nullable = 0, nonNullable = 1, neither = 2, legacy = 3, }

+enum Variance { unrelated = 0, covariant = 1, contravariant = 2, invariant = 3, legacyCovariant = 4, }

 abstract type DartType extends Node {}

-type VectorType extends DartType {
+type NeverType extends DartType {
-  Byte tag = 88;
+  Byte tag = 98;
+  Byte nullability; // Index into the Nullability enum above.
 }

 type InvalidType extends DartType {